 A Remake I Dig?

 This wasn’t the least bit expected on my behalf.
 I actually, legitimately dig the Child’s Play remake.
-2019’s Child’s Play isn’t the run of the mill, generic cash-in that copies and pastes the original’s screenplay, nor does it forget the roots from whence it came either.
-Surprisingly, this is a remake that intelligently incorporates elements from the original, while providing a narrative that is entirely its own with a unique voice that separates the remake’s identity from 1988 film yet still capturing a similar spirit that shows love for what came before it.
+2019’s Child’s Play isn’t the run-of-the-mill, generic cash-in that copies and pastes the original’s screenplay, nor does it forget the roots from whence it came either.
+Surprisingly, this is a remake that intelligently incorporates elements from the original, while providing a narrative that is entirely its own.
+It does so with a unique voice that separates the remake’s identity from the 1988 film, while still capturing a similar spirit that shows love for what came before it.

 Difference Makes All the Difference in the World

 What really makes this remake stand out, in comparison to dozens of examples that instead underwhelm the audience, is the fact that the 2019 adaptation strikes the right balance of specific components to change and others to maintain in order to create a new experience with familiar foundations of the original.
 Translating the tone from a straight horror film to incorporate more black comedy reminiscent of something along the lines of Tobe Hooper’s Texas Chainsaw Massacre 2.
 Yes, this remake applies the same exact premise of a murderously insane doll named Chucky that comes to life terrorizing a single mother and her young son; except there are attempts within the material to distinguish itself from its origins.